DETERring more than Deforestation: Environmental Enforcement Reduces Violence in the Amazon: Data

 \subsubsection{Satellite Controls}

-To account for potential measurement limitations in satellite-based monitoring, we include two municipality-level indicators of obstructions to PRODES imagery, provided annually by INPE.
+To account for potential measurement limitations in satellite-based monitoring, we include two municipality-level indicators of obstructions to PRODES imagery, which is the system that provides the official annual measure of deforestation, provided by INPE.
 The first measures the proportion of municipal area covered by clouds during each monitoring period.
 The second captures the share classified as non-observable due to atmospheric interference, such as cloud shadows or smoke from forest fires.
 Although the identification strategy relies on variation in DETER visibility, controlling for PRODES obstructions helps address concerns that persistent limitations in satellite-based monitoring --- across both systems --- may reflect broader structural constraints in state capacity or environmental governance.
 These constraints could influence the allocation of enforcement resources or correlate with violence-related dynamics.
 Including these controls helps ensure that the variation in DETER cloud coverage exploited for identification is not confounded by latent monitoring gaps that shape institutional responses or local conflict environments.